Cleveland Jackson

-Cleveland Lee Jackson (born October 1, 1956) is a former American football tight end who played one season in the National Football League (NFL) for the New York Giants.
-He played college football for three different schools before being selected in the 5th round (117th overall) of the 1979 NFL Draft.
+Cleveland Lee Jackson (born October 1, 1956) is an American former professional football player who was a tight end for one season with the New York Giants of the National Football League (NFL).
+He played college football for three different schools before being selected in the fifth round (117th overall) of the 1979 NFL draft.
 He also spent time in the NFL with the Philadelphia Eagles and Washington Redskins, in the Canadian Football League (CFL) for the BC Lions, and in the United States Football League (USFL) for the Arizona Wranglers and Oklahoma Outlaws, but did not play.

 Early life and education

 Jackson was born on October 1, 1956, in Crossett, Arkansas.
 He attended Northwestern High School in Detroit, Michigan, before starting a college football career with the Michigan State Spartans.
 After earning a varsity letter in 1975 with Michigan State, he transferred to Los Angeles Southwest College, spending the 1976 season with their team.

 He made a second transfer in 1977 to University of Nevada, Las Vegas, often known as UNLV.
 He finished his education with the school, and played tight end on their varsity team in both seasons with the university.